-Even if we obtain regulatory approvals to commercialize the C-Pulse System or any other product that we may develop, our products may not gain market acceptance among physicians, patients, third-party health care payers or the medical community.
+Even if we obtain regulatory approvals to commercialize the C-Pulse System, our next-generation, fully-implantable system or any other product that we may develop, our products may not gain market acceptance among physicians, patients, third-party health care payers or the medical community.
 The degree of market acceptance of any of the devices that we may develop will depend on a number of factors, including:

-- the perceived effectiveness and price of the product; - the prevalence and severity of any side effects; - potential advantages over alternative treatments; - the strength of marketing and distribution support; and - sufficient third-party coverage or reimbursement.
+- the perceived effectiveness and price of the product; - the prevalence and severity of any side effects; - · the invasiveness of the implant procedure; - · the reliability of the product; - the impact of the device on the lifestyle of the patient; - · potential advantages over alternative treatments; - · the strength of marketing and distribution support; and - · sufficient third-party coverage or reimbursement.

-If the C-Pulse System, or any other product that we may develop, is approved but does not achieve an adequate level of acceptance by physicians, patients, third-party health care payers and the medical community, we may not generate product revenue and we may not become profitable or be able to sustain profitability.
+If the C-Pulse System, our next-generation, fully-implantable system or any other product that we may develop, is approved but does not achieve an adequate level of acceptance by physicians, patients, third-party health care payers and the medical community, we may not generate product revenue and we may not become profitable or be able to sustain profitability.